eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ### Using existing types

-Multiple distributions can make use of the same types and optionally override their probabilites.
+Multiple distributions can make use of the same types and optionally override their probabilities.
 Previously defined vehicle type distributions can be referenced as well.

 ```xml